npr99/URSC645/Readings/01_URSC645_Science.md

 > ### If it is not testable, at least not yet, it is not science.

+## Explicating Assumptions
+"Paradigm shifts emerge when scientists or others question their assumptions (tacit or explicit).
+Van Neurath (cited in Harste et al., 1984, p.
+85) uses the metaphor of shipbuilding to describe this process.
+“Scientists are like sailors who have to rebuild their ships at high sea, without being able to seek port.
+Each plank in the hull may be jettisoned in the process, but it is not feasible to jettison all of the planks at the same time.”
+Thus, the “ships” of knowledge are built with pieces of wood (assumptions).
+The “worth” of each piece has to be examined from time to time.
+The pieces that are outdated by new information or disproven need to be jettisoned.
+Based on this metaphor, we can say that “knowing” is about making and testing assumptions.
+Science is an activity of reflective thinking.
+Brookfield (1995) calls this “hunting assumptions,” and Fogarty (1994) calls it “meta-cognition,” reflecting on how we think, how we know, and how we learn."
+(Nkwake 2020 p.
+88)
+Nkwake, A. M. (2013).
+Working with assumptions in international development program evaluation (pp. 25-50).
+New York, NY: Springer. https://doi.org/10.1007/978-3-030-33004-0

 ## Engineering Design Process
 Motivating example of engineering design process (science/engineering) from Mark Rober: